thomasvilches/LTCF-covid/README.md

 File paper_plots.jl has some pre-programed analysis. one needs to choose beta and the type of building.

 oct 27 - changes in probability of detection

+Nov 20 - added a probability of HCW getting latent based on the current prevalence of cases in Canada (~0.0014).
+Also, the results of the test is released after a fixed period that will be changed in order to check its influence in the system.